terminusdb/terminusdb/README.md

-## Why
+## Why TerminusDB

-TerminusDB will:

-* Quick to get started and spin up your prototype data-intensive application or service
+* Get started in minutes.
+Whatever language you are using or if you prefer our low-code console, TerminusDB is easy to use - you can have your database running in just a few minutes.
 * All low code and with data model library you can build from
 * Forms, validation, and a flexible document interface too
 * Once you get going you get all that good data science/engineering functionality directly in the database and via TerminusHub